raul-fernando-mendoza/exams/exams-app/README.md

 firebase init

-#use to deploy the app first compile for deployment
+#use to deploy the app
-#first change the enterprise.js key to the production key
+#first change the enterprise.js key to the production key in index.html
+#then compile for deployment with --configuration = production
 ng build --configuration="production"
 firebase deploy